xpresserjs/documentation/xpress-mongo/model.md

 `this.id()` returns the current _id of the document

 ### idEqualTo()
-`this.idEqualTo(to: any, key: '_id')` is used to Compare model id with a string or ObjectId type variable.
+`this.idEqualTo(to: any, key: '_id')` is used to Compare model id with a string or ObjectId type field.
 ```javascript
 /**
 * Data: {